 2. Topical Flea and Tick Treatment for Large Dogs

-This topical solution is applied along your dog's back using a single-use applicator.
-The liquid formula is designed for monthly use and suits active dogs who spend time outdoors.
-It remains effective even after swimming or bathing, making it practical for adventurous pets.
+This topical solution has a lightweight feel and is applied along your dog's back using a single-use applicator.
+It's designed for monthly use, making it a practical choice for active dogs who spend time outdoors or enjoy swimming.
+The formula remains effective after water exposure, fitting easily into most dogs' routines.

 What We Like: